 Communication is also intrinsically linked to expectation formation.
 Further examination of what determines the inflation expectations of firms, households and investors, and whether these expectations matter, would be helpful.
 There are many open questions over how expectation formation may affect the properties of optimal monetary policy.

-- What is the right set of tools for central banks to provide liquidity support beyond the banking sector, and how do these shape the incentives of financial market participants?
+- What is the right set of tools for central banks to provide liquidity support backstops to firms beyond the banking sector or to tackle market dysfunction in support of financial stability, and how do these interact with liquidity regulation and monetary policy to shape the incentives of financial market participants?

 + Other work on unconventional monetary tools and their interaction with other policy instruments.

 Keywords: trade, global value chains, dollar dominance, international currencies, swap lines, capital controls, deglobalisation, fragmentation, exchange rates, capital flows.